byrdsandbytes/beatnik-knob/README.md

-# Beatnik Knob - Snapcast Volume Controller
+# Beatnik Knob - Beatnik & Snapcast Client Volume Controller

 A hardware volume controller for Snapcast using a rotary encoder on Raspberry Pi.